Tax Guides

 Note: The OBBBA widened the phase-in range from $50,000 to $75,000 for single filers and from $100,000 to $175,000 for joint filers.

-If your taxable income is below the threshold, you get the full 23% deduction regardless of your business type.
-Simple.
+Below the Threshold: Taxpayers receive the full 23% deduction regardless of business type.

-If your income exceeds the thresholds and your business is a Specified Service Trade or Business (SSTB), the deduction begins phasing out and may eventually be eliminated entirely.
+When income exceeds thresholds and the business qualifies as a Specified Service Trade or Business (SSTB), the deduction phases out and may be eliminated entirely.

 SSTBs include: